 - Line a baking sheet with parchment paper and set aside.

 - Toast the buckwheat groats in a pan until they are golden brown.

 - Create a double boiler by putting water in a pot and a heat-proof bowl on top.
 Be sure the bottom of the bowl does not actually touch the water if it touches the bowl could break.
 Bring the water to a boil.
 Put chocolate chips, coconut oil, vanilla, and dairy free milk into the bowl.
 As the chocolate starts to melt, whisk very well until all is combined.
 Turn off the heat and set aside.
 Keep the double boiler assembled so the steam keeps the chocolate soft as you prepare the rest of the ingredients.

 - Melt the dairy free butter in a large saucepan and then stir in the sugar, honey, and water.
-While heating on medium, whisk until the temperature of the sugar mixture reaches 305°F. It takes some time, but be sure to wait until it reaches the right temperature.
+While heating on medium, whisk until the temperature of the sugar mixture reaches 305°F. You may have to increase heat to medium-high if you're not reaching the proper temperature.
+Every stovetop is slightly different, but note it does take some time.
 You'll notice the texture get slightly thicker as it heats up.